328 WH East Hall

 - Applied Mathematics

-Students interested in stochastic dynamics might consult recent papers including "Features of Fast Living: On the Weak Selection for Longevity in Degenerate Birth-Death Processes" by Yen Ting Lin, Hyejin Kim, and Charles R. Doering, Journal of Statistical Physics 148, 646-0662 (2012), while students interested in mathematical fluid dynamics are directed to my book co-authored with J. D. Gibbon, "Applied Analysis of the Navier-Stokes Equations" (Cambridge University Press Series, Graduate Texts in Applied Mathematics, 1995; corrected reprint 2005) or "The 3D Navier-Stokes Problem" by C.R.
-Doering, Annual Review of Fluid Mechanics Vol. 41, pp. 109-128 (2009).
+Students interested in stochastic dynamics might consult recent papers including "Features of Fast Living: On the Weak Selection for Longevity in Degenerate Birth-Death Processes" by Yen Ting Lin, Hyejin Kim, and Charles R. Doering, Journal of Statistical Physics 148, 646-0662 (2012), while students interested in mathematical fluid dynamics are directed to his book co-authored with J. D. Gibbon, "Applied Analysis of the Navier-Stokes Equations" (Cambridge University Press Graduate Texts in Applied Mathematics, 1995; corrected reprint 2005) or "The 3D Navier-Stokes Problem" by C.R.
+Doering, Annual Review of Fluid Mechanics 41, 109-128 (2009).